dpalframan/dpalframan.github.io/_pages/index.md

   image: /assets/images/header.jpg
 ---

 I'm a CPU architect in Austin, TX.
 I'm passionate about high performance architectures, memory systems, clever solutions, and well-written code.
 I'm always looking for better and more efficient ways to do things.
 I received my PhD in computer engineering from the University of Wisconsin--Madison, with my dissertation work focusing on design for reliability.
-Since beginning my career in industry, I have immensly enjoyed modeling and developing state-of-the-art prefetching and caching hardware.
+Since beginning my career in industry, I have immensely enjoyed modeling and developing state-of-the-art prefetching and caching hardware.
 I'm currently part of the server performance group at AMD.

 ## Publications